fabianwilflingsederxxxl/techstack-tutorial/03-express-nodemon-pm2/Readme.md

 # 03 - Express, Nodemon, and PM2

-In this section, we are going to create the server that will render our web app.
+In this section we are going to create the server that will render our web app.
 We will also set up a development mode and a production mode for this server.

 ## Express